surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/New-Object.md

 - `New-Object` provides the most commonly-used functionality of the VBScript CreateObject function.
-A statement like `Set objShell = CreateObject("Shell.Application")` in VBScript can be translated to `$objShell = New-Object -COMObject "Shell.Application"` in PowerShell.
+A statement like `Set objShell = CreateObject("Shell.Application")` in VBScript can be translated to `$objShell = New-Object -ComObject "Shell.Application"` in PowerShell.
 - `New-Object` expands upon the functionality available in the Windows Script Host environment by making it easy to work with .NET Framework objects from the command line and within scripts.